AliRezaJoodi/Electronics_Modules/Sensor_CT_ForDifferentialAndUnipolarAnalogInput/README.md

 v1.1, Plot
 ![](Simulate/v1.1_Plot.png)

+### Upgrade
+- Use a low-offset op-amp instead.
+- Generate offset using a voltage reference IC.

 ### More Information
 **Note**: [You can go here to download a single folder or file from GitHub.com](https://minhaskamal.github.io/DownGit/#/home)
 My GitHub Account: [GitHub.com/AliRezaJoodi](https://github.com/AliRezaJoodi)